HannahCondada/HannahCondada1/README.md

 Throughout my academic adventure, I've dived deep into various programming languages and frameworks, gaining hands-on experience that's itching to be put to real-world use.
 Check out my GitHub repositories to see the cool projects and assignments I've tackled, showcasing my relentless commitment to learning and growth.<br>

 Got a collaboration idea or a question?
 Don't hesitate to hit me up via email or phone.
-Let's make some tech magic together!<br><br><br>
+Let's make some tech magic together!<br><br>

 # 🎓 Education
 ## 2021 - Current: College